wger-project/helm-charts/README.md

 They are fine if you are testing wger out, but should be changed for production.
 Please see the [parameters section](#parameters).

 ## Parameters

 The following table contains the configuration parameters of the chart with their default values.
-For additional configuration of the Bitnami PostgreSQL and Redis, please check the [additional information](#additional-information).
+For additional configuration of the Groundhog2k's PostgreSQL and Redis charts, please check the [additional information](#additional-information).

 ### Globals